15-minute-discourse/plasmoids-2/README.md

-# NJ Sentient Plasmoid Drones: What the White House Didn't Tell You!
+# Sentient Plasmoid Life-forms are Drones approved by the FAA?!
+What isn't the White House Telling Us?

 Watch the video on YouTube: https://www.youtube.com/watch?v=OhFe41PpuoE